cyriux/weather-stats-monoid-kata/README.md

  - The set of lists, with the append operation, and the element empty list
  - Many domain-specific examples...

+In code, monoid elements are Value Objects: immutable and with equality based on their value.

+Examples in code:
+ - BigDecimal, BigDecimal.add(BigDecimal): BigDecimal, BigDecimal.ZERO
+ - String, String.concat(String): String, ""
+Note: they often come with a related builder, i.e. StringBuilder, Guava ImmutableList.Builder

 The kata
 ========